How to Ask for a Raise If You’re Underpaid—and Actually Get One

 Break the Taboo

-Speak to six people in your company or field—including three men, says Lauren McGoodwin, CEO at Career Contessa, a career site for women.
-Say, “I’m doing research about my salary range and think you could help me.
-Would you be willing to share your ballpark salary?”
+Here's another important skill to hone, talking to others about salary.
+Try speaking to six people in your company or field—including three men, says Lauren McGoodwin, CEO at Career Contessa, a career site for women.
+Say, "I'm doing research about my salary range and think you could help me.
+Would you be willing to share your ballpark salary?"
 Jackson found that asking for a range made the question feel less intrusive.
-Talk to colleagues who have moved on from the role too, she suggests; they’re “much more likely to share exact numbers.”
+Talk to colleagues who have moved on from the role too, she suggests; they're "much more likely to share exact numbers."

 Speak Up: How to Ask for a Raise